Overv/VulkanTutorial/04_Vertex_buffers/01_Vertex_buffer_creation.md

 to slightly worse performance than explicit flushing, but we'll see why that doesn't matter in the next chapter.

+Flushing memory ranges or using a coherent memory heap means that the driver will be aware of our writes to the buffer, but it doesn't mean that they are actually visible on the GPU yet.
+The transfer of data to the GPU is an operation that happens in the background and the specification simply [tells us](https://www.khronos.org/registry/vulkan/specs/1.0/html/vkspec.html#synchronization-submission-host-writes) that it is guaranteed to be complete as of the next call to `vkQueueSubmit`.

 ## Binding the vertex buffer

 All that remains now is binding the vertex buffer during rendering operations.